 End-to-End Workflow on Hopsworks for GANs

 Hopsworks enables automated end-to-end ML workflows for taking historical financial transactions from production backend data systems (data warehouses, data lakes, Kafka), feature engineering with Spark/PySpark, feature storage in the Feature Store.
 For orchestrating such feature pipelines, Hopsworks includes Airflow as a service.
 Airflow is also used by Data Scientists to orchestrate Jupyter notebooks for (1) selecting features to create train/test data, (2) finding good hyperparameters, (3) training a model, (4) evaluating the model before deploying it into production.
-Finally, online fraud detection applications need to enrich their feature vectors with transaction window counts and other features not available locally.
-The Hopsworks’ online Feature Store is a low latency highly available database, based on MySQL Cluster, that enables online fraud detection applications to access their pre-engineered feature data with very low latency (<10 ms).
+Finally, online AML detection applications need to enrich their feature vectors with transaction window counts and other features not available locally.
+The Hopsworks’ online Feature Store is a low latency highly available database, based on MySQL Cluster, that enables online AML applications to access their pre-engineered feature data with very low latency (<10 ms).
 The Hopsworks Feature store is modular with a REST API, so all steps 1-5 in the above figure can either be run on the Hopsworks platform itself or on external platforms.
 You decide.

 - Deep Semi-Supervised Anomaly Detection